 One guide, in particular, Lola Maria, was 12 years old when the war happened.
-During our visit, she was still able to describe everything in details about the horrors of the Japanese invasion.
+During our visit, she was still able to describe everything in detail about the horrors of the Japanese invasion.
 Listening to her stories while looking at the artifacts will make you appreciate the museum and the sacrifices of the soldiers even more.

 Outside the museum, you will also see the actual torture chamber used by the Japanese.
-Although it is off limits to the public, it still looks scary outside.
+Although it is off-limits to the public, it still looks scary outside.